-Driving cross country is potentially one of the most fun experiences you'll ever have.
-It gives you the freedom to travel wherever you want, without missing anything along the way.
+Driving cross country can be one of the most memorable, fun experiences of your life.
+It can give you the freedom to travel wherever you want, without missing anything along the way.
 It can also be a cheaper alternative to flying, with much less hassle.
 While taking a spontaneous cross country road trip is one of the many perks of driving rather than flying, there are still some important things you should consider before you take off.

-- Firstly, make sure your car is in good running condition before you start driving.
+- Make sure your car is in good running condition before you start driving.
 You should check:

 - Fluid levels (Engine oil, transmission fluid, brake fluid, etc.)